CSjianbel/CLI-Pathfind-Algorithms/README.md

-# CLI A* Pathfinding Algorithm
+# CLI Pathfinding Algorithms

-Command Line Program version of the A* pathfinding Algorithm written in C<br />
+Command Line Program implementation of different Search algorithms in C.<br />
+Namely A*, Depth First Search and lastly Breadth First Search.<br />
-Recreating the List Data Structure to utilize for the algorithm.<br />
+Recreating the List Data Structure to utilize for the algorithms.<br />

 ## Clone
 ```bash